Rules vs. Boundaries

 If you think about co-workers: you may spend a lot of time around them and even talk quite a bit, but often, the talk is high-level, shoot-the-shit, or work-related content.
 You’re often not spending much time alone, and you’re certainly not touching (unless you want to get HR involved).

-With friendships, we may have deep conversations, we may even hug or snuggle, spend frequent time together, but there’s always a limit to how much any of these three factors show up at a given time to impact intimacy.
+With friendships, we may have deep conversations, we may even hug or snuggle, spend frequent time together, but there’s always a limit to how much any of these three factors are present, which is typically what keeps things from going further (outside of a genuine lack of attraction to the other person).

 The point is, only YOU know how these three interact for YOU to impact your intimacy and attraction to someone.
 There are some friendships in which we aren’t attracted to the person at all, so we can spend plenty of time, talk, and touch around them without there being a threat.
 Then again, there are some people where that instant chemistry/connection just clicks, and we have to be mindful for ourselves about how much we engage in time, talk, and touch in the relationship.

-This is where a lot of my couples like to use the word “agreements.”
-Because generally one person has a rule that they want the other person to adopt as a boundary, and there might be some compromise happening there.
-And if that works for you both, that’s excellent.
+As I mentioned, as often as possible, we want to transition a rule to an agreement because generally one person has a rule that they want the other person to adopt as a boundary.
+Getting to an agreement might mean some compromise happening and if that works for you both, that’s excellent.

 Photo by cottonbro studio from Pexels

-I think it takes an open and honest conversation with your partner to explore what their boundaries are so that you can understand how you can honor the agreed upon rule.
+I think it takes an open and honest conversation with your partner to explore what their boundaries are so that you can understand how you can honor the agreement.

-It’s also important for both to establish the value or the why behind a rule they’re implementing.
+It’s also important for both to establish the value or the why behind an agreement they’re implementing.
 In this case, why do both ladies value monogamy?
 What led them to choosing that?
-By knowing why this rule is so important, it will help both individuals set boundaries that don’t foster resentment.
+By knowing why this agreement is so important, it will help both individuals set boundaries that don’t foster resentment.
 They will be more willing to set them if they know why and agree to them.

-Some sample rules that I will see with couples would be:
+Some sample agreements that I will see with people in relationships would be:

-• we don't have sex with other people
+• We won't have sex with other people

-• we don't have sex with people we're friends with
+• We won't have sex with people we're friends with

 Some sample boundaries: